seharfatima1704/greenwatt/README.md

-# greenwatt-  a machine learning model that uses historical turbine and
-environmental data to predict Target
+# greenwatt-  a machine learning model that uses historical turbine and environmental data to predict Target.